-Although applications for admission from international students are not reviewed on the basis of the student's financial status, Hartford International University must receive a letter of financial guarantee from a scholarship agency or a private individual (in the latter case documentation of personal or family funds on bank letterhead or in the form of a legally binding affidavit must be included) before the I-20 "Certificate of Eligibility for Nonimmigrant (F-1) Student Status" can be issued.
-This form is required for international students seeking a student visa.
+Although applications for admission from international students are not reviewed on the basis of the student's financial status, Hartford International University must receive a letter of financial guarantee from a scholarship agency or a private individual (in the latter case documentation of personal or family funds on bank letterhead or in the form of a legally binding affidavit must be included) before the I-20 "Certificate of Eligibility for Nonimmigrant (F-1) Student Status" or the DS-2019 "Certificate of Eligibility for Nonimmigrant (J-1 Status) can be issued.
+This form is required for international students seeking a student visa appointment.
 The letter of financial guarantee must show sufficient funds to meet the costs outlined in the Estimated International Student Costs Table.

-All policies in the Hartford International University 2021-2022 Catalogue and the Hartford International University Student Handbook apply; however, international students (and research scholars) should make special note of the policies and procedures listed below.
+All policies in the Hartford International University 2022-2023 Catalogue and the Hartford International University Student Handbook apply; however, international students should make special note of the policies and procedures listed below.